 An in vitro study using adenovirus 8 and A549 human epithelial cell cultures demonstrated that povidone-iodine at a concentration of 1:10 (0.8%) is highly effective against free adenovirus, less effective against intracellular adenoviral particles in already infected cells, and not significantly cytotoxic for healthy cells.
 Thus, povidone-iodine 0.8% may represent a potential option to reduce contagiousness in cases of adenoviral infections.

 Treatment of VZV eye disease includes oral acyclovir, 600-800 mg, 5 times daily for 7-10 days, to terminate viral replication.
+Valacyclovir 1000 mg or famciclovir 500 mg PO TID for 7-10 days is also approved for herpes zoster infection.
 Topical corticosteroids usually are not indicated for conjunctivitis or keratitis.

 For conjunctivitis associated with molluscum contagiosum, disease will persist until the skin lesion is treated.
 Removal of the central core of the lesion or inducement of bleeding within the lesion usually is enough to cure the infection.
 Occasionally, surgical excision is required.

-Other viral causes of conjunctivitis generally are self-limited and treated supportively with compresses for comfort and topical antibiotics as necessary to prevent bacterial superinfection.
+Other viral causes of conjunctivitis generally are self-limited and treated supportively with cool or warm compresses for comfort, topical antihistamines to limit redness and itching, chilled artificial tears for comfort, and topical antibiotics as necessary to prevent bacterial superinfection.